 Need to add more humor into your life?
 Here are some effective ways to bring a smile to your face:

-- Hang out with funny people: If you’ve ever had the delightful experience of being around someone with a great sense of humor, you’ll know how refreshing it is to be in the presence of someone like that.
+3. Hang out with funny people: If you’ve ever had the delightful experience of being around someone with a great sense of humor, you’ll know how refreshing it is to be in the presence of someone like that.
 These people have a natural knack of making others laugh, like an impromptu comedian doing a stand-up comedy routine.
 These are the class clowns who just like to have a good time and spread good vibes around them.
-It’s important that they have the sensibility to not to use others as targets for their jokes, and that they avoid joking during inappropriate times.
+It’s important that they don’t use others as targets for their jokes, and that they avoid joking during inappropriate times.
 It’s not easy to come across these people but you could probably increase your chances of meeting them at fun-oriented events, workshops and venues.

-You’re here for a brief, cosmic stint, and during that time, you have the opportunity to create and live some wonderful life experiences, many of which will involve humor – so don’t miss out on those opportunities!
-Let the joys and wonder of laughter pervade almost every precious moment of your life.
+You’re here for a brief cosmic stint, and during that time, you have the opportunity to live some wonderful life experiences, many of which will involve humor – so don’t miss out on those opportunities.
+Let the joys and wonder of laughter permeate every moment of your life.

 All my best on your journey,